fingerprintjs/fingerprintjs/contributing.md

   // Wait for the required data to be calculated during the "load" phase let result = await doLongAction()

-  // Start watching optional data in background (this function doesn't block the execution) watchNextResults((newResult) => {
+  // Start watching optional data in the background (this function doesn't block the execution) watchNextResults((newResult) => {
     result = newResult
   })